Mateleo/Siam/docs/index.md

 ---

-Outside of programming, I am the President of a competitive video game association, [4eSport](https://4esport.fr).
+Outside of programming, I'm the President of a competitive video game association, [4eSport](https://4esport.fr).
 Otherwise I surf 🏄‍♂️ everywhere I can, where the waves carry me. 🌊